Wednesday, 6 January 2016

 Bikini Warriors (4 Stars)

 This is the 28th film in the Medina Collection, made in 2010.
 It was originally called "Knock Outs", but I find the new title better at explaining what the film is about.
-My more observant readers have probably noticed that I've already reviewed the last few films in previous years.
-Those who haven't yet noticed can verify it in my alphabetical list of posts.
+My more observant readers have probably noticed that I've already reviewed the last few Medina films.
+This can be verified by checking my alphabetical list of posts.
 The reason should be obvious.
 I started my blog in 2010, so I bought the DVDs after I was already blogging.
 Remember that the Medina films were released on DVD about a year after they were made, so "Bikini Warriors", for example, wasn't on sale until 2011.

 If I've already reviewed a film I read my old review before writing the new review.
 I'm not always consistent in my rating or what I write about a film.
 I can assure you that this is never accidental.
 For instance, I wrote in my last review of this film that I thought Kylee Nash was the film's weakest actress.
 Watching again today, I can't understand why I wrote that.
 Today I paid attention to her eyes and her facial expressions.
 Now I think that she was one of the best actresses in the Medina films.